pivotal/docs-tap/scc/azure.hbs.md

 - `gitops.repository_name` tap-value during the Out of the Box Supply Chains package installation or `gitops_repository_name` configured as a workload parameter.

-For the write path to be properly constructed, the template parameter `gitops_server_kind` must be configured as `azure`.
-This is done by:
+To properly contruct the write path, the template parameter `gitops_server_kind` must be configured as `azure`.
+Configure `gitops_server_kind`:

-- `gitops.pull-request.server-kind` is the tap-value during the Out of the Box Supply Chains package installation or `gitops_server_kind` configured as a workload parameter.
+- Use the `gitops.pull-request.server-kind` tap-value during the Out of the Box Supply Chains package installation
+- or configure`gitops_server_kind` as a workload parameter

 > **Note** Even if the commit strategy is not pull-request, such as direct commits, to use an Azure DevOps repository either the tap value `gitops.pull-request.server-kind` or the workload parameter